 There are several points I’d like to make on this:

 - Refrain from physically touching the horse with your whip/stick when doing any exercise.
 This is not to keep you from using energy (if you must, please use LOTS of energy), but a primal horse like Storm, or any stallion, will take that as an invitation to ‘hit’ back.
-Just like a child will wonder why mom gets the right to roughly grab and he doesn’t.
+Just like a child wonders why their mother has the right to roughly grab him when he doesn’t have that right.
 Do to others what you would have them do to you.

 - Pull on the rope no more.
-A horse who needs his head tugged, is a horse who should not yet be put on a lead line.
-He is not ready to follow, and to rely on the rope to bring about the result you want is a very artificial and demeaning practice.
+A horse who needs his head tugged is a horse who should not yet be on a lead line.
+He is not ready to follow you, and to rely on the rope to bring about the result you want is a very artificial and demeaning practice.
+It’s like locking the bedroom door to keep your spouse from running away.
 Let us prepare at liberty, with dignity and preciseness, before enclosing them into our world.